SeLite/SeLite.github.io/InstallFromSource.md

 Restart Firefox.

 Add-ons set up this way won't receive any updates.
-You'll need to run <em>GIT pull</em> (or download a new .zip file and extract it at the same location).
+You'll need to run `GIT pull` (or download a new `.zip` file and extract it at the same location).

 # Install Selenium IDE from source #
 You'd need this only for debugging Selenium IDE, or custom add-ons that override it.

-[Download Selenium IDE](http://docs.seleniumhq.org/download/) as an .xpi file, but don't install it (right click at the link to an .xpi file >  'Save Link As...').
-Then unzip the .xpi file (you may have to rename it to end with .zip).
-It contains several .xpi files inside, and you want `selenium-ide.xpi`.
+[Download Selenium IDE](http://docs.seleniumhq.org/download/) as an `.xpi` file, but don't install it (right click at the link to an `.xpi` file >  'Save Link As...').
+Then unzip the `.xpi` file (you may have to rename it to end with .zip).
+It contains several `.xpi` files inside, and you want `selenium-ide.xpi`.
 Unzip it and point a proxy file to the unzipped folder.
 All that is done by the following steps for Linux.
 For Windows or Mac OS see `setup_proxies.bat` or `setup_proxies.sh` above and figure out similar steps to the effect of the following.

 ```
 cd ~/.mozilla/firefox/*.default/extensions